Passiflora: Ecology

 The generally high pollinator and parasite specificity in Passiflora may have led to the tremendous morphological variation in the genus.
 It is thought to have among the highest foliar diversity among all plant genera, with leaf shapes ranging from unlobed to five-lobed frequently found on the same plant.
 Coevolution can be a major driver of speciation, and may be responsible for the radiation of certain clades of Passiflora such as Tacsonia.

 The bracts of the stinking passion flower are covered by hairs which exude a sticky fluid.
 Many small insects get stuck to this and get digested to nutrient-rich goo by proteases and acid phosphatases.
 Since the insects usually killed are rarely major pests, this passion flower seems to be a protocarnivorous plant.

 Banana passion flower or "banana poka" (P. tarminiana), originally from Central Brazil, is an invasive weed, especially on the islands of Hawaii.
 It is commonly spread by feral pigs eating the fruits.
 It overgrows and smothers stands of endemic vegetation, mainly on roadsides.
-Blue passion flower (P. caerulea) is holding its own in Spain these days, and it probably needs to be watched so that unwanted spreading can be curtailed.
+Blue passion flower (P. caerulea) is an invasive species in Spain and considered likely to threaten ecosystems there.